vfong00/cornell-admissions-faq-bot/README.md

 Optional features included (and how I would expand upon this further):
 1. Basic NLP techniques: semantics are considered already, but I would probably do some kind of keyword extraction on top of what I already have.
-2. User feedback: currently the user can rate generated responses, we can probably improve on the log storage.git add
+2. User feedback: currently the user can rate generated responses, we can probably improve on the log storage.